ppy/osu-wiki/wiki/osu-wiki_contribution_guide/en.md

 When you are finished, click on the "Create pull request" button and wait for a reviewer to check and, possibly, merge your changes.

-**Your commit messages must thoroughly explain your changes, otherwise, they will not get merged!**
+**Your commit messages should thoroughly explain your changes.
+Otherwise, the pull request may not be merged to the official branch!**

 ## FAQ